Home · Services · Operational Stewardship

 Those environments often need larger platform teams or dedicated engineering groups.

-To understand the mental model behind these services, see Infrastructure Feng Shui for boundaries, failure, and responsibility.
+To understand the mental model behind these services, see Calm Infrastructure for boundaries, failure, and responsibility.
 Real-world examples live in Weird Incidents.

 If your infrastructure feels fragile, noisy, or dependent on undocumented knowledge, it may simply need deliberate stewardship.